markqvist/Sideband/README.md

 To install Sideband on macOS, you have two options available:

 1. An easy to install pre-built disk image package
-2. A source package install for more advanced setups.
+2. A source package install for more advanced setups

 #### Prebuilt Executable